QuickBooks Online troubleshooting

 Solution: Please check your Product List/Customer/Vendor in inFlow and see if you can find that extra space at the end of the name.
 Once found, remove it, save the product/customer/vendor, and retry the error.

 If there are several products in the same order, you can also check it through an export.
-If there are extra spaces, please remove them and import the products back again with the updated CSV file (of course, you could also do the same process manually in every product on your account).
+If there are extra spaces, please remove them and import the products using the updated CSV file (of course, you could also do the same manually for every product on your account).
 The system should recognize the changes, and you can then retry the error on the Integration page.

 Solution: Go through the Product names, Customer names, and Categories to see if there are characters other than the accepted ones listed by QuickBooks Online.